lurajon/jskdata/README.md

     -Dgeonorge.username=... \
     -Dgeonorge.password=... test
 ```

+## Legal

+This is just for examples on how to download from some public sites.
+It is important for every user to follow every instruction on every web page they download data.
+So please, make sure to have your agreements in place before downloading anything using this code or similar code.

 ## Thanks
 * [@atlefren](https://github.com/atlefren/) for [skdata](https://github.com/atlefren/skdata) that jskdatas `KartverketDownload` is mostly a java variant of.